limjinsun/liffey_rails_app/README.md

-# liffey web app for student
+# Ruby on Rails Web application with Postgresql

-Ruby on Rails web application for oversea language studying student.
+Ruby on Rails web application with Postgresql database.
+Demonstration of displaying data after filterd using multiple Join and Order in SQL database.

 ## Ruby on Rails application.